-This article was originally published in American Cinematographer, December, 1982.
+This article was originally published in AC, December, 1982.
 Some images are additional or alternate.
 Author George E. Turner later became the editor-in-chef of AC and then the magazine’s historicals editor, specializing in retrospectives.

-Turner’s article also included this brief profile on Cortez:
+Turner’s article also included this brief profile on the cinematographer:

 Stanley Cortez, current vice president of the American Society of Cinematographers, is one of the screen’s recognized pictorial stylists.
 His penchant for creating unusual, striking film images has enhanced the work of such directors as Cloud Lelouch, Fritz Lang, Julien Duvivier, Orson Welles, John Guillermin, Sam Fuller and John Huston.

 Cortez began his career as a salon photographer in his native New York City, working with Edward Steichen, Pierre MacDonald, Bachrachs’, Walter Scott Shinn and others.
 His first motion picture assignment was as a still photographer on the Pathe serial The Green Archer.
 After working at Paramount’s Long Island Studio, he came to the West Coast with his older brother, film star Ricardo Cortez.